Run and Analyze#

 Video: Sebastian Schwindt @ Hydro-Morphodynamics channel on YouTube.

 Note how the velocity vectors evolve over time and that high flow velocities occur at ramps/sills in the river section (e.g., the two transversal maxima close to the upstream boundary or the transversal maximum close to the downstream boundary).
 Accordingly, the bedload transport at the ramps should also be pronounced.
-The following video shows qs bedload and to verify whether the model got the physical link between flow velocity and bedload right.
+The following video shows qs bedload to verify whether the model got the physical link between flow velocity and bedload right.

 Video: Sebastian Schwindt @ Hydro-Morphodynamics channel on YouTube.